Rhgxz7/ByteX-Engine-Test-OLD/README.md

 # Information

-ByteX will initially support 2d and 3d rendering through OpenGL and Vulkan APIs.
+ByteX will initially support 3d rendering through OpenGL and Vulkan APIs.
 The engine will be initially developed in OpenGL and later ported to Vulkan and DirectX

-*Why OpenGL support?*\
+__Why OpenGL support?__\
 Vulkan is the future of graphics, but right now it doesent support some older hardware.
 Beacuse of this the engine will support OpenGL.